-For example, one of our popular products is the SkinMedica TNS Eye Repair.
-This is the product name on our site and would make for a good title within our Google shopping feed because as well.
+For example, one of our popular products is SkinMedica TNS Eye Repair.
+This is the product name on our site and would make for a good title within our Google shopping feed as well.
 The reason these could be the same is because we convert really well when people are searching for the exact product name on Google.
 There’s no fluff or extra information in the title, so this would work in the feed as well.
 Google will know to show our ads to people who are typing the product name into the search engine.

 T-Shirts from Homage

-Homage is a Columbus-based t-shirt company and they do a really good job of optimizing the titles on their Google shopping feed.
+Homage is a Columbus-based t-shirt company and they do a great job of optimizing the titles on their Google shopping feed.
 As you can see in the example below, they have an Ohio State t-shirt on their website which is called “Olde English.”

 The t-shirt’s name on the Homage website doesn’t give us any information about what the shirt looks like, the material, the fit, etc. No one would be searching for Olde English on Google if they were looking for a gray Ohio State t-shirt.
 This means that if they didn’t optimize their feed, no one would be able to find this product within the shopping results.

 Sunglasses from Warby Parker